Excitebike 64

-is a video game published by Nintendo and developed by Left Field Productions.
-It was released for the Nintendo 64 on April 30, 2000 in North America, June 23 in Japan, and June 8, 2001, in Europe.
-It is the second installment in the Excite series, acting as a sequel to Excitebike on the NES, and is the first 3D game in the series.
+is a 2000 racing video game developed by Left Field Productions and published by Nintendo for the Nintendo 64.
+It is the second installment in the Excite series, acting as a sequel to the 1984 NES game Excitebike, and is the first 3D game in the series.
 Many real-life dirt bike gear brands are extensively featured throughout the game, such as Bell Helmets, Alpinestars and No Fear.

-The game received positive reviews from critics and was later re-released for Wii U via the Virtual Console in 2016.
-The game is set to be re-released on the Nintendo Switch Online + Expansion Pack in 2023.
+The game received positive reviews from critics and was later re-released for Wii U via the Virtual Console in 2016 and on the Nintendo Classics service on August 30, 2023 but with the removal of every Fox Racing brand logo.
 A third game in the series, Excite Truck, was released in 2006 for the Wii.

 Gameplay

 Players can choose from one of six riders, each with their own pre-set handling attributes.
 Players control the bike by using either the control stick or D-pad.
 They can use the gamepad to accelerate, brake, slide and use turbo boost.
 As in the original, holding down gives the player more air on jumps, while holding up aims the front wheel forward to enable landing on slopes.
 The player can also tilt the bike to the side while in the air, to adjust the angle at which they hit the turns, and can sideswipe their opponents.
 Besides the tracks main course many of the levels have hidden shortcuts, that require the player to slow down and change direction, or use a speed boost for jumping over chasms, from hill to hill, over other vehicles and buildings, choosing to follow the original game in its "extreme" jumps and physics.